Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Introduction

 The main contributions of this paper are summarized as follows.

-\begin{enumerate} \item We propose \emph{network signflip parallel analysis} (NetFlipPA, \cref{alg:netflippa}), a spectral method for selecting the embedding dimension for large heterogeneous networks, namely the number of network eigenvalues and corresponding eigenvectors to use for the embedding.
+\begin{enumerate} \item We propose \emph{network signflip parallel analysis} (NetFlipPA, \cref{alg:netflippa}), a spectral method for selecting the embedding dimension for large heterogeneous networks, namely the number of positive and negative network eigenvalues and corresponding eigenvectors to use for the embedding.
 Our methodology synthesizes and builds on recent, previously separate developments in the study of rank estimation under heteroscedasticity \cite{hong2020stn:arxiv:v4} and the study of embeddings via \normadj matrices \cite{ali2017improved}.
-Our proposed method applies to a broad class of \normadj matrices and is based on comparing their eigenvalues to those obtained after their entries have undergone symmetric signflipping via multiplication with independent Rademacher random variables.
+Our proposed method applies to a broad class of \normadj matrices and is based on comparing their eigenvalues to the operator norms obtained after their entries have undergone multiple trials of symmetric signflipping via multiplication with independent Rademacher random variables.
 Notably, the method is interpretable, simple to implement, and does not require users to carefully tune parameters.

-\item We show that NetFlipPA provably recovers the spectral noise floor in the challenging setting of large degree-corrected stochastic blockmodel (DCSBM) graphs with weakly distinguishable community structure (\cref{thm:DCSBM:noise:recovery}).
-The spectral noise floor, namely the upper-edge of the eigenvalues corresponding to the noise component of the \normadj matrix, is the point below which network eigenvalues are likely to have very noisy corresponding eigenvectors that would introduce uninformative variability into the embedding.
+\item We show that the proposed NetFlipPA provably recovers the spectral noise floor in the challenging setting of large degree-corrected stochastic blockmodel (DCSBM) graphs with weakly distinguishable community structure (\cref{thm:DCSBM:noise:recovery}).
+The spectral noise floor, namely the operator norm of the noise component of the \normadj matrix, is the point below which network eigenvalues are likely to have very noisy corresponding eigenvectors that would introduce uninformative variability into the embedding.
 Thus, by recovering the spectral noise floor, NetFlipPA provides a rigorous method for selecting the embedding dimension.

 \item To prove our main results, we undertake a detailed investigation of the high-dimensional concentration properties of certain random matrices that arise in DCSBM models before and after signflipping.
 Specifically, \cref{thm:DCSBM:approx:L:signflip:decay} establishes a quantitative error bound for a low-rank signal-plus-noise approximation to the \normadj matrix that holds both with and without signflipping. \Cref{thm:DCSBM:signal:signflip:destroy} quantifies the decay of the signal component after signflipping, whereas \cref{thm:DCSBM:noise:signflip:preserve} quantifies the preservation of the noise component after signflipping.
 Together, these three theorems finally lead to \cref{thm:DCSBM:noise:recovery} which establishes the performance of NetFlipPA.
 Proving \cref{thm:DCSBM:approx:L:signflip:decay,thm:DCSBM:signal:signflip:destroy,thm:DCSBM:noise:signflip:preserve} involves careful non-asymptotic analysis of the moments of various random matrices (going beyond the existing asymptotic analyses in \cite{ali2017improved,hong2020stn:arxiv:v4}) and leverages recent progress on local laws for nonhomogeneous Wigner-type random matrices \cite{ajanki2016ufg,ajanki2019qve}. \end{enumerate}